The Adventures of Buckaroo Banzai Across the 8th Dimension: Critical response

 Danny Bowes, writing a retrospective in 2011 for Tor.com, said that the film "is paradoxically decades ahead of its time and yet completely of its time; it's profoundly a movie by, for, and of geeks and nerds at a time before geek/nerd culture was mainstreamed, and a movie whose pre-CG special effects and pre-Computer Age production design were an essential part of its good-natured enthusiasm.
-What at the time was a hip, modern take on classic SF is now, thirty years later, almost indistinguishable from the SF cinema that inspired it in terms of the appeal to modern viewers: the charmingly old-fashioned special effects, and the comparatively innocent earnestness of its tone."
+What at the time was a hip, modern take on classic SF is now [...] almost indistinguishable from the SF cinema that inspired it in terms of the appeal to modern viewers: the charmingly old-fashioned special effects, and the comparatively innocent earnestness of its tone."

 Home media

-Buckaroo Banzai was first released for home media on VHS and Betamax in 1985 by Vestron Video, in 1990 by Video Treasures, and in 2001 by MGM Home Entertainment.
-The film was released on DVD on January 4, 2002, by MGM.
+Buckaroo Banzai was first released for home media on LaserDisc, VHS, and Betamax in 1985 by Vestron Video, in 1990 by Video Treasures, and in 2001 by MGM Home Entertainment.
+The film was released on DVD on January 4, 2002, by MGM Home Entertainment.
 Entertainment Weekly gave the DVD release a "B+" rating and wrote, "Fans will drool over the extras, including some illuminating deleted scenes (of particular note is an alternate opening detailing Buckaroo's tragic childhood, featuring Jamie Lee Curtis as Banzai's mother) and director Richter's commentary, which reveals some colorful behind-the-scenes battles with studio execs."
 IGN gave the DVD their highest rating and was "thrilled by the special edition treatment that this landmark cult film has received at the hands of MGM.
 The video is great, the sound is great, there are tons of extras".
 For the Blu-ray format, the film was featured as part of Shout!
 Factory's Shout!
 Select Blu-ray line in August 2016; the Shout!
-Factory release contains a two-hour retrospective documentary featuring interviews with Weller, Lithgow, Brown, Serna, Smith, Vera, Lloyd and director W.D.
+Factory release contains a two-hour retrospective documentary featuring interviews with Weller, Lithgow, Brown, Serna, Smith, Vera, Lloyd, and director W.D.
 Richter, among others.
-A Blu-ray was also released in the United Kingdom by Arrow Video.
+A Blu-ray was also released in the United Kingdom by Arrow Video in 2015.